Second International School on Simulation of Nuclear Reactor Systems (SINUS)

 • Session 5: Core Multi-Physics

-Participants wil receive project assigments in which they will practise the application of reactor simulation packages.
-Results of the project work will be presented during the in-person meeting in Lucca, Italy.
+Participants received project assigments in which they practised the application of reactor simulation packages.
+Results of the project work were presented during the in-person meeting in Lucca, Italy.

 20-22 May 2024: In-person training

-The NEA will organise the in-person training of the International School on Simulation of Nuclear Reactor Systems (SINUS) on 20-22 May 2024.
-The in-person part will be co-located with the BEPU 2024 conference and the WPRS Benchmarks Workshops 2024 hosted by NINE Nuclear and Industrial Engineering (N.IN.E) in Lucca, Italy.
+The NEA organised the in-person training of the International School on Simulation of Nuclear Reactor Systems (SINUS) on 20-22 May 2024.
+The in-person part were co-located with the BEPU 2024 conference and the WPRS Benchmarks Workshops 2024 hosted by NINE Nuclear and Industrial Engineering (N.IN.E) in Lucca, Italy.
+An ENEN# Group Mobility Support fund by the European Union covered the travel costs of 20 participants.

 Participation

-The course is open to advanced Master’s students, PhD students, or young professionals with a Master’s or PhD degrees in nuclear engineering, reactor physics, nuclear physics, and related disciplines.
-Participants should have:
+The course was open to advanced Master’s students, PhD students, or young professionals with a Master’s or PhD degrees in nuclear engineering, reactor physics, nuclear physics, and related disciplines.
+Requirements:

 • Basic knowledge of radiation transport and reactor physics;